Strangemother/python-state-machine/docs/concept.md

 The node cloud will imply further event dispatches.

 The entire procedure is non blocking, event clear and scalable.
-With a reactive state machine performing computatuions based upon calculated events, can allow waterfall logic through many nodes,creating a network of reactions.
+With a reactive state machine performing computatutions based upon calculated events, can allow waterfall logic through many nodes, creating a network of reactions.

 ## Scenario